evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 Key screen details:

 - The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large
-- The  screen in the dashboard's center is 12.3 inches large
+- The touch screen in the dashboard's center is 12.3 inches large
-- The  screen in front of the passenger in the dashboard is 12.3 inches large
+- The touch screen in front of the passenger in the dashboard is 12.3 inches large

 The model does not include a head-up display.